A note from Hubble

 Since relaunching as the world’s first hybrid workplace platform, Hubble’s helped businesses of all sizes figure out what to do with their office space.

-We’ve built four flagship products; the Workplace Strategy Tool, Hubble HQ, the Hubble Pass and Hubble Perks which empower businesses to find their ideal blend of working from the HQ, home or on-demand workspaces.
+We’ve built three flagship products; the Workplace Strategy Tool, Hubble HQ and the Hubble Pass, which empower businesses to find their ideal blend of working from the HQ, home or on-demand workspaces.

 For more information on how Hubble can help you establish your future workplace strategy, click the link below: